In the coronavirus relief package, a prescription to expand Medicaid

 As it is, he works as a handyman and scours apartment complex dumpsters for good throwaways that he sells on Facebook Marketplace.
 A lampshade.
 A coffee table.
 Occasionally, a real treasure such as the foot-tall, wooden Pinocchio that he found in its original 1964 Walt Disney box.

-He can’t afford to pay retail for the inhalers he needs for asthma that wakes him at night.
+He can’t afford to pay retail for the inhalers he needs for asthma that wakes him, wheezing, at night.
 So he posts on Facebook, asking whether anyone has inhalers they will sell for cheap.

 Because of DeSantis’s stance, Percival, in debt for the first time in her life, will at least for now keep telling creditors that she will make payments “as soon as I get grounded again.”